Browse Articles

 Italian language’s beauty with Carlo Goldoni

+Discover a part of Italian history!
 Are you ready to challenge yourself with reading an Italian text?
 Awesome!
 Here you will find a translation in Italian – and slightly simplified – of the article “Carlo Goldoni: A Pioneer of Italian Theater”.
-The article is taken from our free digital magazine “Italy Inspired“.
-The magazine for Italy lovers where you can find […]
+Just a little tip to deepen the comparison between languages: – Read the text […]

 Read more →